Fourth National Government of New Zealand: National–New Zealand First coalition

 Bolger and Peters appeared to have put their previous differences aside, and initially worked very well together.
 However, strains began appearing in the coalition by 1997.
 Several New Zealand First MPs had gone into politics specifically to combat some of National's early 1990s policies, and were unhappy at being made to perpetuate them.
 Neil Kirton, Associate Minister of Health, was particularly unhappy, and was fired from his position in 1997.
 He then led a campaign within New Zealand First to cancel the coalition and seek an arrangement with Labour.

-The strains increased when Health Minister Jenny Shipley staged a caucus room coup and ousted Bolger as National leader and prime minister.
+One of National's senior ministers, Transport Minister Jenny Shipley, felt chagrin at Bolger's cautious pace, and felt New Zealand First had too much power.
+In the middle of 1997, she started gathering support for a caucus room coup against Bolger.

+Shipley struck later that year, while Bolger attended the Commonwealth Heads of Government Meeting.
+She convinced a majority of her National Party colleagues to back her bid for the leadership.
+When Bolger returned to New Zealand, he discovered that Shipley was not only planning to challenge his leadership, but had lined up enough support in the party room to defeat him.
+Facing an untenable situation, he resigned, and Shipley was unanimously elected to replace him.

 By 1998, Peters had become aware that the coalition had cost New Zealand First so much support that it might not be returned to parliament in the following year's election.
 In August 1998, Shipley sacked Peters after a dispute over the privatisation of Wellington International Airport.
 Peters tore up the coalition agreement soon afterwards.
 However several New Zealand First MPs, including deputy leader Tau Henare and most of the ministers, opted to leave the party and continue to support National.
-They, mostly now in a new party called Mauri Pacific, with a renegade Alliance MP, Alamein Kopu, formed a new coalition which allowed National to retain power until the 1999 election.
+They, mostly now in a new party called Mauri Pacific under Henare's leadership joined with renegade Alliance MP, Alamein Kopu in a new coalition which allowed National to retain power until the 1999 election.